 Let’s break down where you might find work after graduating.

-- Federal government – You could find a career within the Department of Homeland Security, Federal Emergency Management Agency, or the US military.
-Other federal agencies, such as the Department of Transportation and the Department of Natural Resources have emergency management roles as well.
+- The federal government – You could find a career within the Department of Homeland Security, Federal Emergency Management Agency, or the US military.
+Other federal agencies, such as the Department of Transportation and the Department of Natural Resources, have emergency management roles.

 - State and local government – Every state, county, or city will have emergency management departments.
 Depending on the size, they may be generalist roles.